golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 ```

 `Erigon` is the `yapapi.Service`-based class we implemented in the [previous section](#service-specification).

-`init_params` is a dictionary `{'network': <ETHEREUM-NETWORK-NAME>}`, that is defined in the request.
+`init_params` is a dictionary `{'network': <ETHEREUM-NETWORK-NAME>}` that is defined in the request.

-'ErigonServiceWrapper` is a class extending `yapapi-service-manager.ServiceWrapper` that can be found [here](https://github.com/golemfactory/yagna-service-erigon/blob/master/requestor/server/erigon_service_wrapper.py).
+`ErigonServiceWrapper` is a class extending `yapapi-service-manager.ServiceWrapper` that can be found [here](https://github.com/golemfactory/yagna-service-erigon/blob/master/requestor/server/erigon_service_wrapper.py).
 It is neither very important nor interesting: we just need a place to store and access some additional erigon-specific information, like 'created_at` timestamp or `name`.
 This could be implemented in many different ways, but this is the most convenient - the returned `erigon` object (an instance of `ErigonServiceWrapper`) encapsulates all of the logic and has exactly the interface we need:

 ```python